Rights and Responsibilities

 If a student believes that they are a victim of discrimination or harassment by another student because of a disability, they may initiate a grievance procedure by contacting one of the following College representatives as appropriate:

-- The Director of Student Support Services
+- The Director of the Office of Student Accessibility

 - The Dean of Students